codeccoop/forms-bridge/README.md

 Addons are moduls that allow Forms Bridge to be connected with special backends.
 This addons are available:

+1. **REST API**: The default addon, always active.
+With this addon you can bridge your form submissions over the REST API of your backends.
 1. **Odoo**: With this addon you can bridge your forms to Odoo over the JSON-RPC API.
 Fill the gap between your CMS and your ERP and scale up your business.
 2. **Google Sheets**: With this addon you can get your form submissions synchronized with google spreadsheets.
 Focus on your data, share it with your team and don't bother them with the wordpress admin page.
+3. **FinanCoop**: Addon to bridge forms to the FinanCoop Odoo's module.
+This module is intended to manage subscription and loan requests for cooperatives and non-profit organizations.

 To get more details about this addons, go the the [documentation](./docs/Addons.md).